sbenson09/sbscanner/README.md

 ## Instructions for use

 ### Assumptions & Considerations
-* While Nmap could be easily leveraged for the assignment and may allow for easily meeting the requirements, writing a wrapper that provides nmap with input would likely not be within the spirit of the exercise and thus a scanning engine should be built from scratch.
+* While Nmap could be easily leveraged for the assignment and may allow for easily meeting the requirements, this is assumed to be out of ther spirit of the assignment, and therefore not considered.
-* The scanner should support both HTTP and HTTPS.
+* The scanner must support both HTTP and HTTPS.
-* While certain requirements of the assignment are hardcoded (e.g. use of root:root), where possible, the scanner will expect these to be input into the scanner as an argument to allow for future flexibility.
+* While credentials of the assignment are defined upfront (i.e. root:root), the scanner will allow these to be input as commandline arguments (`--username`, `--password`) to allow for future flexibility.
+* For ad-hoc use cases where inputs are assumed to be minimal, the script is sufficiently performant (`time` output on 10k URL/Ports: `1.14s user 0.27s system 73% cpu 1.925 total`).
+* In larger scans that would likely run on a daily schedule, the script is also sufficiently performant, but could certainly be optimized (`time` output on 258k URL/Ports: `42.60s user 15.13s system 2% cpu 33:32.95 total`).

 ## Dependencies
 * aiohttp